 The neuroscience behind dog love

-A team of neuroscientists at Emory University led by Professor Gregory Burns has done some amazing research on dog brain functions, measuring more than 80 dogs’ brain activity using an MRI machine.
+In another study, a team of neuroscientists at Emory University led by Professor Gregory Burns looked at dog brain functions.
+In it, they measured more than 80 dogs’ brain activity using an MRI machine.

 The dogs were first trained to sit in the machines using positive reinforcement dog training because they needed to be awake to respond to different types of stimuli with active responses.
 Like for example, food.
 But also because it’s a kinder approach to working with dogs on the whole.